anupama12sg/Quiz-Mania/README.md

+# Quiz Mania:

+A quiz website for teachers and students to give quiz on various topics like blockchain and data structures.

+# To be done:

+1. Web3 Integration: To store the results of the quiz completed by students.
+2. AI Integration: AI for adding questions in teacher section.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.